locampo0811/MBDM2025-EPA141A/final assignment/README.md

 # Data Storage

-All data used within this project is stored in the data folder.
+All data used within this project is stored in the "data" folder.

 # Workflow
+Our full analysis workflow is in: "MBDM_FINAL_Group_30 (final code)"

 *Step 1*: Defining objectives, levers, and uncertainties relevant to the Upper IJssel.
 *Step 2*: Conduct initial exploratory modeling.